 Placenta praevia is an important cause of maternal and fetal morbidity and mortality.
-Placenta praevia and placental abruption are the most important causes of antepartum haemorrhage, being responsible for more than half of the cases.
+Placenta praevia and placental abruption are the most important causes of antepartum haemorrhage.
 Antepartum haemorrhage is defined as any vaginal bleeding from the 24th week of gestation until delivery.

-Placenta praevia exists when the placenta is inserted wholly or in part into the lower segment of the uterus.
 Placenta accreta (morbidly adherent placenta) is a rare but important complication of placenta praevia.
-See separate Placenta and Placental Problems article.
+See the separate Placenta and Placental Problems article.

 - Previous history of placenta praevia.